Fresno Robbery Lawyer

 California Robbery Charges

 In California, robbery is categorized as a violent crime, and the associated penalties can be serious.
 Robbery generally occurs when property is taken from another, in their immediate presence, by force, or even threat of force.
-If property is taken from another, but the victim is not present, the crime is usually considered as theft rather than robbery.
+If property is taken from another, but the victim is not present, the crime is usually considered as theft crime rather than robbery.

 California Robbery Penalties